nathancarter/weblurch/doc/plan.md

    Groups.
 Call it whenever a new group is created.
  * Create a function in Group types for handling the finalization of just- deleted Groups.
 Call it whenever a group is removed.

+## Undo/redo support

+Any changes to a group instance will need to go onto the undo/redo stack, but we do not yet have a way to do so.

+ * Investigate the TinyMCE undo/redo stack API until you can answer the following questions and/or accomplish the following tasks.
+ * What does the undo action do, at present, immediately after the wrap-current-selection-in-a-group action has been executed?
+If it does not do the correct thing, how can we fix it so that it does?
+ * Create a general way to create an entry on the undo/redo stack that contains modifications to one or more groups within it.

 ## Background processing